All Blog Posts

 Is Google Analytics GDPR compliant?

-By default, Google Analytics is not GDPR compliant.
-When using Google Analytics on your website, you must first obtain the explicit consent of end-users to activate the Google Analytics cookies, as well as describe all personal data processing in your website’s privacy policy.
-Using a consent management platform can automate the entire Google Analytics GDPR compliance process.
+Google Analytics on its own is not GDPR compliant or noncompliant.
+Rather, you must ensure you follow all the relevant GDPR requirements to use Google Analytics in a compliant manner.
+This includes obtaining explicit consent from end users before activating Google Analytics cookies, as well as describing all personal data processing in your website’s privacy policy.
+Using a consent management platform can help to automate the Google Analytics GDPR compliance process.

 Is Google Analytics cookies data GDPR compliant?